Joakim-Andersson/Seasonal-produce/README.md

 The suggestions for each month now comes from an array in the same file.
 This shuld be moved to its own text-file when more information is gathered.

+Styling is about to have a total makeover.
+The CSS of this is an MVP.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).